 The special Conference on “W(h)ither the SNA?” is jointly organised by the International Association for Research in Income and Wealth (IARIW) and the OECD.

-Private consumption driving overall OECD GDP growth in the first quarter of 2014
+Private consumption driving overall OECD GDP growth in the fourth quarter of 2014

-G20 GDP growth steady at 0.8% in first quarter of 2014
+G20 GDP growth steady at 0.9% in the fourth quarter of 2014

-OECD GDP growth to 0.5% in the fourth quarter of 2013
+OECD GDP growth slows marginally to 0.5% in the fourth quarter of 2014